Afghan conquest of Kafiristan: Conquest

-Abdur Rahman Khan's forces invaded Kafiristan in the winter of 1895–96 and captured it in 40 days according to his autobiography.
-Columns invaded it from the west through Panjshir to Kullum, the strongest fort of the region.
+The columns invaded it from the west through Panjshir to Kullum, the strongest fort of the region.
 The columns from the north came through Badakhshan and from the east through Asmar.
 A small column also came from south-west through Laghman.
-The Kafirs were resettled in Laghman while the region was settled by veteran soldiers and other Afghans.
-The Kafirs were converted and some also converted to avoid the jizya.
+The Nuristanis were resettled in Laghman while the region was settled by veteran soldiers and other Afghans.
+Most of the Nuristanis were converted by force and some also converted to avoid the jizya.